Expert Surgical Care, Right Here in Our Office

 Gum Grafts and Soft Tissue Procedures

 Receding gums can expose tooth roots, increase sensitivity, and put your oral health at risk.
+Over time, this can lead to more serious concerns if left untreated.
 Gum grafting is a soft tissue surgery that rebuilds lost gum tissue and protects vulnerable areas of your teeth.
-This procedure not only restores your gumline but can also improve the appearance of your smile.
+This procedure not only restores your gumline but also enhances the overall appearance of your smile.

 Our oral surgery team performs gum grafting with precision and care, using tissue from the roof of your mouth or donor material to strengthen and reshape the affected areas.